-The Friends of Tocal actively supported the Tocal Homestead with visitor services, catering, and fundraising activities.
-They contributed their time, money, and skills to garden maintenance, installing a new tank and stand for the generator and cleaning the Rover and Rolls Royce as their 2021 annual projects.
-The Friends of Tocal focus on providing opportunities for students, awarding \$2,500 to via scholarships.
-These awards/scholarships recognise a student/s who has given their time and skills to improve their community.
+Friends of Tocal actively supported the Homestead with visitor services, catering and fundraising activities.
+Friends of Tocal contributed their time, money, and skills to garden maintenance, installing a new tank and stand for the generator and cleaning the Rover and Rolls Royce as their 2021 annual projects.
+Due to the lack of major events in the previous financial year, the Friends of Tocal did not complete a major 2022 project due to lack of funds, however, did fund new garden edging for the Valley Garden.

+A main focus for the Friends of Tocal's fundraising is to focus on providing opportunities for students, awarding \$2,500 via scholarships.
+These awards/scholarships recognise a student/s who has given their time and skills to improve their community, and often have volunteered time working at the Homestead.